nirui/sshwifty/README.md

 working directory.

 Notice: `Dockerfile` contains the entire build procedure of this software.
-Please refer to it when you encountered any compile/build related problem.
+Please refer to it when you encountered any compile/build related issue.

 ### Deploy on the cloud